joker452/MySimpleDB/course-info-2018/lab4.md

-You need to be especially careful to avoid race conditions when writing the code that acquires locks -- think about how you will ensure that correct behavior results if two threads request the same lock at the same time (you way wish to read about <a href="http://docs.oracle.com/javase/tutorial/essential/concurrency/sync.html"> Synchronization</a> in Java).
+You need to be especially careful to avoid race conditions when writing the code that acquires locks -- think about how you will ensure that correct behavior results if two threads request the same lock at the same time (you may wish to read about <a href="http://docs.oracle.com/javase/tutorial/essential/concurrency/sync.html"> Synchronization</a> in Java).